 Consideration: Differentiate your institution

 There are approximately 4,700 degree-granting colleges and universities in the United States.
 What makes yours unique?
-After blog posts and other web content help guide prospective students to your website, you’ll want to make sure to have additional content designed to show students not just why your school is great, but why it’s great for them.
+After blog posts and other content helps guide prospective students to your website, you’ll want to make sure to have additional content designed to show students not just why your school is great, but why it’s great for them.
 Show off videos of student testimonies, for example, or offer a list of new fall course offerings for freshmen.
 Ask students to engage with you by sharing their intended major, and then reciprocate by offering content that speaks directly to their interests.
 When students feel acknowledged, they’re more likely to apply.

 Decision: Provide support during the application process